Brennen Bearnes

 service, tech support, shipping, inventory, production, and finance departments.

-- Guided company policy on community management, user privacy, digital civil
+- Guided company policy on community management, user privacy, and open software

 Ongoing Projects